Baker cyst

 When to Contact a Medical Professional

 Contact your provider if you have swelling behind the knee that becomes large or painful.
 Pain could be a sign of infection.
-Also call your provider when you have increased swelling in your calf and leg and shortness of breath.
+Also contact your provider when you have increased swelling in your calf and leg and shortness of breath.
 This can be a sign of blood clots.

 If the lump grows quickly, or you have night pain, severe pain, or fever, you will need more tests to make sure you do not have other types of tumors.